fbscript

 It’s also essential to be realistic about the challenges of adapting to a new culture and way of life.
 Australia is a multicultural society, but significant differences exist between the country and many other parts of the world.
 Prospective migrants should get prepared to be patient and adaptable as they adjust to their new surroundings.

-Yes, it is worth it for ICT professionals to migrate to Australia.
 As an ICT professional, you may be eligible for Australian Permanent Resident (PR) Visas or Temporary Resident(TR) Visas with the possibility of becoming a Permanent Resident.
+While there are numerous advantages to migrating to Australia as an ICT professional, there are also challenges to consider.

 For this, your occupation has to be related to information and communication technology (ICT) and also listed on the Consolidated Sponsored Occupation List (CSOL) or the Skilled Occupation List (SOL).